The European Elections: Progress for Nationalism Continent Wide!

 Ireland:

-Even more incredible gains were made in Ireland, particularly on the local level where several candidates, including avowed pro-White/ethnic nationalists, were able to win seats.
+Even more incredible gains were made in Ireland, particularly on the local level where several candidates, including avowed pro-Western/ethnic nationalists, were able to win seats.

 Patrick Quinlan, a longtime member of the National Party, was able to secure a seat on the Dublin City Council and is far from the only nationalist to do so over the course of the evening.